Ezerous/pokemon-meltdown/README.md

 and configure it as desired (e.g. add an administrator, enable whitelist from config.js).

 Finally, apply a restart-always policy with `docker update --restart always CONTAINER_ID`.

+### Whitelist

+The server can be configured to grant access only to those contained in the whitelist.
+To enable it, change the config option (in config/config.js) `whitelistEnabled` to true.
+After that, the administrators can add/remove/view users to/from the whitelist by using the commands:
++ `/whitelist [username]` - Whitelists the user, granting access to the server.
++ `/unwhitelist [username]` - Removes the specific username from the whitelist.
++ `/displaywhitelist` - Displays a list of the whitelisted userIds.

+*Note: Administrators are not affected by the whitelist.*

+### Custom format

+A custom format was added ([Gen 4] Non-Legendary).

 Installing